cbates8/SCU-Coursework/CSCI 61 - Data Structures and Algorithms/Image Component Labeling/README.md

 # Image Component Labeling

-### Depth-First Search using stacks | Breadth-First Search using queues
+### Depth-First Search Using Stacks | Breadth-First Search Using Queues

 In this project, I used C++ to write an algorithm that labels components in an image.
 The program uses stack and queue data structures to implement depth-first and breadth-first search algorithms.